ajbouh/qa/README.md

 # QA: The last (Ruby) test runner you'll ever need

-QA is a lightweight tool for running your tests.
-It is designed to help you write higher quality code more quickly and with less drudgery.
-We aspire to make world-class testing practices, like auto-parallelizing tests across hundreds of machines, accessible to everyone.
+QA is a lightweight tool for running your tests *fast*.

-For years, the software testing ecosystem has lagged behind other parts of the software development pipeline (e.g. type systems, compiler technology, prototyping environments etc. to name a few).
-It's time to change this.
+For years, the software testing ecosystem has lagged behind other parts of the software development pipeline.
+Advances in type systems, compiler technology, and prototyping environments (to name a few) have helped make software engineers much more productive.
+QA is an effort to make similar strides for automated testing tools.

-That's a lofty goal.
-As a start, we'll keep things simple.

 ## What can QA help me do today?